foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-2/step-2.md

 #### Additional Instructions

 - Delete the following file(s) and / or folder(s):
+  - `textures\architecture\`
-  - `\textures\architecture\`
+  - `meshes\clutter\potions\`

 > Includes pelt textures also present PELTAPALOOZA, a mod that will be installed later on.
+The torpor.nif should be provided by Fixed Mesh Lighting.

 ##### [Unofficial Material Fix - High Poly Project Patch](https://www.nexusmods.com/skyrimspecialedition/mods/21027?tab=files)